MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/audit-logs/mailbox-audit-logs.md

 ### Owner mailbox audit logging

-Mailbox audit logging is turned on by default in all organizations.
-One of the key benefits of having mailbox auditing on by default is: you don't need to manage the mailboxes actions that are audited.
-Microsoft manages the actions for you, and we automatically add new mailbox actions to be audited by default as they're released.
+Mailbox audit logging is turned on by default for all organizations.
+One of the main benefits of enabling mailbox auditing by default is that you don't have to manage audited mailbox actions.
+Microsoft manages these actions for you, and we automatically add new mailbox actions to be audited by default as we release them.

-However, your organization might be required to audit a different set of mailbox actions for user mailboxes and shared mailboxes.
-The procedures in [this section](/purview/audit-mailboxes) show you how to change the mailbox actions that are audited for each sign-in type, and how to revert back to the Microsoft-managed default actions.
+However, your organization might need to audit a different set of mailbox actions for user mailboxes and shared mailboxes.
+For more information about how to change the mailbox actions that are audited for each sign-in type, and how to revert to the Microsoft-managed default actions, see [Change or restore mailbox actions logged by default](/purview/audit-mailboxes#change-or-restore-mailbox-actions-logged-by-default).

 ## More Information